calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 ```

 ## SamSelection
+This service provides the means to define a selection case targeting a Calypso SAM.

-Service extending Keyple Core Abstract Card Selection specialized to manage the specific characteristics of Calypso SAMs.
+It integrates with the **Keyple Core Card Selection** service to manage the specific features of Calypso SAMs:
-The service provides an instance of Calypso SAM and may execute the unlock command during the selection process.
+* optionally executes an unlock command during the selection process.
+* provides an instance of Calypso SAM.

 ```java
     ...